5 key questions before starting to sell on Amazon

 Outsourcing.

-Steve Jobs used to say that "the whole world moves out of the way of a person who knows where they are going."
-This is a universal truth.
-First, set a conscious goal, honestly answering fundamental questions above as an organization.
-If you have them - great.
-Move forward.
-Do you feel lonely in this?
-We would gladly accompany you.
+Steve Jobs used to say, “The whole world removes itself from the path of a man who knows where he is going”.
+First, set a conscious goal, answering honestly the above questions.
+If you have them – great.
+Let’s go.

 Happy (Strategic) Thinking,